 Our employees undergo periodic data, security and privacy training, and they are bound by Non Disclosure Agreements.

 Usage of our system by users, the support team, employees and contractors is logged.
 We track every login, including the time, device details, IP address and a fingerprint of the device.
 This data is automatically purged after a period of time.

-We have a password policy requiring passwords to be at least 8 characters with two different types of characters, and that the password is not in the top 10,000 commonly used passwords.
+We have a password policy requiring passwords to be at least 12 characters with three different types of characters, and that the password is not in the top 10,000 commonly used passwords.
 Passwords are stored using a non-reversible method.